lehum/2603.26529/README.md

 To use the FeynArts model files, extract the contents of `COMPLEX-BUMBLEBEE.zip` and place the resulting folder inside the `Models` folder of your local FeynArts installation.

-## Requirements

-The files in this repository were prepared to be used with Mathematica and FeynArts.
-Depending on the workflow, additional packages such as FeynRules, FeynCalc, and related Mathematica tools for perturbative quantum field theory may also be required.

 ## Citation

 If you use these files in academic work, please cite: